-Brahmdevdada Mane Institute of Technology, Solapur obtain continuous Feedback from faculty, student, campus interview teams, alumni and parents.
-Structured feedback is collected anonymously from students regarding each course through a planned questionnaire at least once in a semester.
-The suggestions are conveyed to the respective course instructors within the same week to improve the conduct of the course.
+BMIT conducts continuous feedback from all stake holders including faculty, student, campus interview teams, alumni, parents etc. Structured feedback is collected anonymously from students regarding each course through a planned questionnaire.
+Initially the Mock feedback is taken and conveyed to the respective course in-charges for the improvement if any.
+At the end of semester, the final feedback is conducted.
 In addition, Student Council (SC) facilitating class committee meetings between students and faculty has been recently added to the feedback process.
-A quantitative summary of feedback is prepared and conveyed to the respective Head of the department.
+A quantitative summary of feedback is prepared and conveyed to the respective HoD.
 Faculty members who teach a course have the freedom to customize the course within the broad contour of the course description that has been approved.
 The Teacher(s) of the course(s) can also give reports and suggestions on the course operation and modification of the course offering.
-Procedure of Feedback as follow (i) Student Feedback on curriculumMethodology and Action Taken Report: Total percentage of students from whom the feedback is taken: Students who had an attendance percentage of 75 and above.
-BMIT conducts two feedbacks in each semester -Mock Feedback and Main Feedback.
-After Mock feedback the staff will informed their performance and if any problem they will improve it by the guidance from Principal.
+Procedure of Feedback as follows (i) Student Feedback on curriculum Methodology and Action Taken Report: Total percentage of students from whom the feedback is taken: Students who had an attendance percentage of 75 and above.
+BMIT conducts two feedbacks in each semester-Mock Feedback and Final Feedback.
+After Mock feedback the staff will be informed of their performance and if any problem they will improve it by the guidance from Principal.
 The main feedback is taken at the end of semester.
 This feedback will help teacher for up-gradation, Appraisal.
-Frequency: Once in a semester. ii) Parents/ Guardian feedback- Parent's feedback is conducted on the day of parent's meeting organized by the College.
+Frequency: Once in a semester. ii) Parents/ Guardian feedback- Parent's feedback is conducted on the day of parent's meeting organized by the Institute.
 Frequency: Once in a semester.
 Parent's feedback is taken in the prescribed format.
-The suggestions are forwarded to the respective heads for implementation. iii) ALUMNI FEEDBACK ANALYSISACTIONTAKEN REPORT: BMIT, Solapur formally conducts alumni meet in the month of Jan/Feb every year.
-Frequency: Once in anAcademic Year.
-Alumni meets have always been occasions to strengthen the warm relations the college maintains with its former students.
+The suggestions are forwarded to the respective heads for implementation. iii) ALUMNI FEEDBACK ANALYSIS ACTION TAKEN REPORT: BMIT, Solapur formally conducts alumni meet in the month of Jan/Feb every year.
+Frequency: Once in an Academic Year.
+Alumni meets have always been occasions to strengthen the warm relations, the college maintains with its former students.
 This meet is also an occasion to get feedback from our Alumni.
 Most participants have maintained regular contact with the faculty and were updated about various events in the college.
 Many of the Alumni members who attended the meet had already registered in our college.
 Also alumni are engaged in T P Activities and supports for placement.
-There were suggestions from the side of the alumni to develop a greener ambience to the quadrangle. iv).
-Teachers' Feedbackand Action Taken Report: - The college collects information relating to the curriculum, teaching, learning and evaluation as a part of enhancing and ensuring quality and also student's information regarding the problems facing in curriculum.
+There were suggestions from the side of the alumni to develop a greener ambience to the quadrangle we have continued with the process. iv).
+Teachers' Feedback and Action Taken Report:- The college collects information relating to the curriculum, teaching, learning and evaluation as a part of enhancing and ensuring quality and also students' information regarding the problems facing in curriculum.
 Frequency: Once in a semester.
 Significant suggestions: 1.
 To forward suggestions to make uniform pattern of language course codes as the university change the title of the program.
-2.As theuniversity examinations and the results are not published in time it creates lots of academic lag.
-Actions taken: 1.
-The matter was discussed in the University meeting and thus decided toremind the Board of Studies membersto be consistent with the language course codes and change the course from BE
+Due to pandemic of COVID-19, the online feedback is conducted in the Sem-II.